PHY ED 1124 Principles & Practice In 1St Aid & Cardiopulmonary Resuscitation: 1 semester hour

 PHY ED 7492 Directed Readings in Curriculum and Instruction: 1-6 semester hours

-Prerequisites: Graduate Standing, one graduate course in Curriculum and Instruction, and permission of the instructor.
+Prerequisites: Graduate Standing, one graduate course in Curriculum and Instruction, and consent of instructor.
 Independent study into the current research, literature, and issues in the areas of physical education curriculum and instruction.

 PHY ED 7494 Directed Readings in Motor Behavior: 1-6 semester hours